-This is another unique version largely made using ingredients such as sliced tomatoes, light cream, asparagus, parsley, celery powder, pepper, potato, chowder clams, onion and bacon.
+New Jersey Chowder is a unique version usually made with ingredients like sliced tomatoes, light cream, asparagus, parsley, celery powder, pepper, potato, chowder clams, onion and bacon.

 Hatteras Clam Chowder

-This is served across the outer banks areas of North Carolina and a clam chowder variation with a clear broth, onions, potatoes, bacon and thickened with flour.
-Black or white pepper is used to season it; includes infrequent use of hot pepper sauces or chopped green onions.
+Some recipes lean into this bold clam flavor, suggesting only to add salt and pepper.
+Most, however, tend to also add onions, potatoes, bacon and thickened with flour.
+Black or white pepper is sometimes used to season it, and the dish includes infrequent use of hot pepper sauces or chopped green onions.

 Minorcan Clam Chowder

-Found mostly in Florida restaurants, the Minorcan clam chowder contains a broth tomato base and an ingredient thus far a secret and datil Spanish hot chilli pepper.
+Similar to the Manhattan sylte, the Minorcan clam chowder contains a broth tomato base and the datil Spanish hot chilli pepper.

 Delaware Clam Chowder

-The Delaware variety is typically made of salt pork cubes pre-fried, including pepper, salt water, salt, potatoes, quahogs and diced onions.
 Delaware clam chowders were very common in the early 20th century up to around the middle of that century.
-It shares some common traits with the New England variation.
+It shares many common traits with the New England variation.